• Skip to primary navigation

 • Quick and easy: They're so easy to make and you don't need an electric mixer.

 There are tons of brands of milk chocolate covered eggs being sold around Easter time.
-My favourite is Cadbury because they have the creamiest milk chocolate middles.
+My favorite brand is Cadbury because they have the creamiest milk chocolate middles.
+You can play around with different flavors of mini eggs.

 If you love Cadbury creme eggs, you should check out these creme egg brownies!
+And this mini egg cheesecake.

-• Top them with a milk chocolate ganache chocolate frosting
+• Top them with a milk chocolate ganache chocolate frosting.

-• Add a layer of oreos or biscoff to the bottom of the pan before pouring batter on top
+• Add a layer of oreos or biscoff to the bottom of the pan before pouring batter on top.

 • Drizzle with biscoff, nutella, and/or salted caramel sauce.